 Tsééhíli, the "place where the stream flows into the canyon," is also known as Tsaile, Arizona, the location of the main campus.
 In addition to the main campus, there are a branch campus in Shiprock, New Mexico, and four regional sites located in Arizona and New Mexico.
-The Arizona locations are in Tsaile, Window Rock, Chinle, and Tuba City.
-The New Mexico locations are in Shiprock and Crownpoint.
+The Arizona locations are in Tsaile, Window Rock, and Tuba City.
+The New Mexico locations are in Shiprock and Crownpoint, and two microsites in Aneth, Utah, and Newcomb, NM.